Prathamz-git/Prathamz-demo/README.md

 # Prathamz-demo
-This is my 1st repository in the profile
+This is my 1st repository in the profile.
 Author - Pratham Dubey